 3C, 8C, 11R - Long Stride Series

 The Elliptigo bikes took some time to catch on, but they have been gaining in market share steadily over the last few years.
-The bikes are currently sold in over 250 stores in 50 countries.
+These elliptical bikes are currently sold in over 250 stores in 50 countries.

 The main selling point is the fact that you can engage in the low-impact elliptical workout that you love without having to be indoors to do so.
 It appeals to cyclists and runners as well, as it gives them another way to enjoy their favorite exercise.